-In doing my work, I’ve learned many things, but here are 5 tips for those who have chosen the divorce path:
+Because divorce is part of my job, I’ve learned many things, but here are 5 tips for those who have chosen the divorce path:

 1. Get yourself into therapy, hire a divorce coach, or join a group or community of other divorcees.
 Having a neutral third party helping you through the process is extremely beneficial, and you’ll come out on the other side a much better person.
 Once the divorce papers are signed, sealed, and delivered, the pain does not magically go away.
 Support is important, and while you may have family or friends who are helping you through it, a professional can be worth their weight in gold when it comes to truly healing.

 2. Get support for your kids as well.
 You may feel like your kids tell you everything, or you can handle their emotions, but there are things that kids have difficulty voicing to their parents, no matter how open and supportive the connection is between them.
 Having a space that’s just for them where they can open up about life and things that are on their mind will help them with the transition and healing.